Tour dU mont blanc BASICS

 There is some debate on whether Mont Blanc is the tallest mountain in Europe.
 The summit's elevation is 4,808.73 metres (15,776.7 ft).
 It is the highest point that is west of the Caucasus.
 The Caucasus straddle Europe and Asia.
 Central to the debate is where one places the geographic border between Asia and Europe.
 The majority of authorities place the continental boundary of Europe and Asia at the Caucasus watershed, although this is not universally accepted.
 That would mean that Mount Elbrus, at 5,621 meters (18,442 ft), is the highest mountain in Europe.
 If you consider the Kuma-Manych Depression as the border, then Mont Blanc is considered the tallest mountain in Europe.
 In either case, Mont Blanc is tall.

 It depends on how cold and wet the winter was and how early spring comes.
 In most years, there are still patches of snow on the passes into mid June.
 Generally, tour operators suggest waiting until July 1st to start the trek (however there has been snow on the passes well into July as well).
 Generally, you will not need crampons or an ice axe in July, however you may need them in June or opt for lower routes that are free of snow or bypass sections entirely.
 The peak season is from July 15th to August 30th, when many French and Europeans are going on vacation.
 A good time to go is late August to early September when all of the snow has melted on the passes and the crowds have died down a bit.
 Most of the huts will be open from Mid June until mid September.
+If you interested in more details on the best time of year to hike check out this link.

-Weather on Tour de Mont Blanc
+Weather on Tour du Mont Blanc

 As you will be traveling from around 3,200 feet to 8,800 feet in elevation, you will experience several different temperatures and weather systems.
 During the summer months, it does snow on rare occasions, leaving a layer of snow on the ground that doesn't dissipate for a day or two, sometimes longer.
 On the flip side, the valleys can be 80 to 90 degrees Fahrenheit.
 Layering is important to adapt to the changes of weather.